 The inspection involves examining and checking a block/site to make sure that the future project meets specific requirements.
 The inspectors need to ensure that by building a new/secondary residence, that the current residence and buildings on the block comply with current standards.

-As the secondary residence will be built on your backyard or front yard, the builders or site inspectors are not required to enter your main residence.
+As the secondary residence will be built on your backyard or (sometimes) front yard, the builders or site inspectors are not required to enter your main residence.
 The only time they would need to go inside your house is if your electricity meter is installed inside your house, otherwise, they will only inspect your backyard.
 An alternative solution, if you would like to keep the privacy of your main residence, is to take a picture of your electricity meter (if installed inside the house) and provide it to the site inspector.

 Inspection of the electricity meter